John Willmott School

-John Willmott School is a coeducational secondary school and sixth form located in Sutton Coldfield, West Midlands, England.
+The Royal Sutton School is a coeducational secondary school located in Sutton Coldfield, West Midlands, England.
+It is part of the Arthur Terry Learning Partnership, a local Multi Academy Trust.

-There are 1,186 students on roll, of whom 230 are in the sixth form.
-Students from a White British background represent 82% of the school population.
-Although the school is located in the Falcon Lodge area of Sutton Coldfield, it also serves pupils from elsewhere in Birmingham such as Erdington and Castle Vale.
-In 2006 the proportions of students receiving free school meals and students who have special educational needs were reported as being above the national average.
+After consultation The Royal Sutton School changed its name from John Wilmott School.

+In 2024 JWS achieved 'good' in all areas.
+Areas of commendation included: a sense of pride among pupils; staff know the pupils well; a wide range of opportunities for pupils to develop and teaching staff have a strong understanding of their subject.

 History

 John Willmott Grammar School was founded in the name of Alderman John Willmott.
 It was opened in 1958 as a co-educational grammar school in an award-winning building.
 The school's last year of selective intake, based on the 12+ test, was 1974.
 It became a comprehensive and changed its name to John Willmott School in 1975.

 The school was awarded specialist status as a Technology College in September 2001.

 Previously a community school administered by Birmingham City Council, in July 2019 John Willmott School converted to academy status.
 The school is now sponsored by the Arthur Terry Learning Partnership.